OnCrew vs in-house receptionist

 Can an AI phone agent really replace a receptionist for a contractor?

-For incoming call answering, intake capture, urgent-call triage, and team alerts, yes.
-The AI answers your line, asks the questions a contractor receptionist would ask, and writes the call up so a human on your team can follow up.
-For tasks that need a real human in person, like greeting walk-ins or handling complex back-office admin, OnCrew is a layer over your existing workflow, not a full back-office replacement.
+For phone answering, intake capture, urgent-call flags, and team handoffs, OnCrew can cover part of the receptionist workflow.
+For tasks that need a person in the office, such as greeting walk-ins or handling complex back-office admin, OnCrew is a layer over your existing workflow, not a full back-office replacement.

 What about after-hours and weekends?